eee-Andrew/Dendrometer_NB-IoT/README_English.md

+Recently, physical environmental monitoring has become essential for studying various environmental problems.
+The status and growth of forests is considered important for monitoring the global heat and water cycle, especially in terms of CO2 reduction through tree photosynthesis.
+Monitoring tree growth conditions, such as the rate of radial tree growth, could solve some environmental pollution and deforestation problems in order to prevent forest decline.
+The scope of this work is to implement a NB-IoT node with a sensor for measuring the diameter of trees (tree diameter) and to implement it in such a way to ensure the long-term operation of the device.
+The main problem we face is the lack of information on the rate of forest growth in different geomorphological regions.By implementing a NB-IoT node we can provide the appropriate information to experts with the measurements sent by the tree meter to examine the respective areas where the tree meters have been placed.
+Knowing that, in an area A, the trees grow faster while in an area B the trees grow at a slower rate than in area A, we conclude that the conditions in area A are clearly better.
+Thus, knowing that the 'main conditions for forest growth' prevail in area A, we provide the relevant authorities with the information that area A is considered important to consider for the conditions prevailing there.

 The provided Arduino code utilizes an Arduino microcontroller with an encoder sensor and a GSM/GPRS/NB-IoT module (DFRobot_SIM7000) to communicate with an MQTT broker over a mobile network.
 Here is a brief explanation of the code:

 Encoder Interrupts: